mongare70/Currency-Converter-CLI-Application-Fire-/README.md

 >A project done in fulfillment of the first checkpoint of the SkaeHub Developer Program

 #1 Problem definition
-The main objective of this project is to model a Currency Converter application.
+The main objective of this project is to model a Currency Converter application that converts currencies using the latest rates.

+# How?
-It converts the amount the user has entered from the base currency to the result currency.
+It converts the amount the user has entered from the added base currency to the added result currency.
 It then prints out a JSON containing the converted currency.

+# Which API?
 This application uses Rapid API's Currency Converter API to convert the currency using the latest currency rates.